top of page

 Equity - 14c., "quality of being equal or fair, impartiality in dealing with others"

-Equity Research - involves study, reporting and projections; the study of a business and its environment in
+Equity Research - involves study, reporting and projections; the study of a business

-order to make a buy or sell decision about investing in its shares.
-This research can also be applied by an
+and its environment in order to make a buy or sell decision about investing in its shares.

-acquirer to a prospective acquisition deal, to determine the price at which to bid for the securities of a target company.
+to determine the price at which to bid for the securities of a target company.

 (estimate or forecast of a future situation or trend based on a study of present circumstances).